 If you’re looking for food, there are many restaurants serving traditional Polish dishes such as pierogi (stuffed dumplings).

 A Pierogi is a filled dumpling and is made by wrapping a savoury or sweet filling in unleavened dough, which is then boiled or pan-fried.

 At Pierogarnia Stary Mlyn, the pierogi are made in-house and fresh, following an old traditional recipe.
 The restaurant offers a variety of fillings for meat lovers as well as vegetarians—and even sweet dessert pierogi!
 If you have never tried one before, then now is your chance to taste this national delight.

-Day Two – Monuments and Churches in Toruń
+Day Two in Torun – Monuments and Churches in Toruń

 House of Nicolas Copernicus Museum